 BitTorrent Speed is accessible via BitTorrent Web.
 And it is a built-in app with a crypto wallet and BTT tokens that can be earned by sharing and that can also help you increase torrenting speed.
 Speed can also be accessed via the uTorrent Web-based client.

-Just like the BitTorrent client, uTorrent also comes with the basic torrenting functionalities, including support for URI magnet links, IPv6, µTP, UPnP, PE, PEX, RSS feeds, DHT, proxy server support (SOCKS5), HTTP tracker, bandwidth scheduler, embedded tracker, and more.
-In addition, you can also limit the number of connections, limit rate, enable transfer caps, queuing, and more.
+Just like the BitTorrent client, uTorrent also comes with basic torrenting functionalities, including support for URI magnet links, IPv6, µTP, UPnP, PE, PEX, RSS feeds, DHT, proxy server support (SOCKS5), HTTP tracker, bandwidth scheduler, embedded tracker, and more.
+In addition, you can also limit the number of connections, limit the rate, enable transfer caps, queuing, and more.

 Although uTorrent Basic (and BitTorrent Basic) come with ads, there are some workarounds to turn uTorrent ads on or off.
 You can also optimize bandwidth if you know how to tweak the uTorrent settings.
 Plus, both uTorrent and BitTorrent web browser-based versions allow you to stream torrents right from the web browser’s media player.

 One of the most significant differences between uTorrent vs. BitTorrent was in their program size: the previous uTorrent (stable version 2.2.1 for Windows was only 390.37 KB.
 Now, the latest stable uTorrent (3.5.5) has grown to about 2.2MBs, which is still considered small.
 Still, BitTorrent (the latest and stable) executable file is also around 2.4MB, which is not a big difference.
 In addition, both torrent downloaders have fantastic support for all modern torrenting technology when it comes to the capabilities.